concussion symptoms in kids

 Sports / Orthopedic

-Concussions and Kids: What To Look Out For
+Concussion Symptoms in Kids: What To Look For

 Share

-A concussion is a type of traumatic brain injury caused by a bump, blow or jolt to the head.
-The result of this impact causes the brain to rapidly move back and forth.
+A concussion is a type of traumatic brain injury caused by a bump, jolt or blow to the head.
+Because of the seriousness of this kind of injury, it’s important to recognize concussion symptoms in kids.

 Among adolescents who play sports, concussion is one of the most common injuries.
 For male athletes, the sports most often linked to concussions are American football, ice hockey and lacrosse.
-And for female athletes, the sports most often linked to concussions are soccer, lacrosse and field hockey.
+For female athletes, the sports most often linked to concussions are soccer, lacrosse and field hockey.

 Symptoms occurring minutes or hours after a concussion: